hylo-so/model/results.md

 - **Mid-Range CR (1.25-1.35)**: 1.6-3.0% of days require stability pool activation
 - **High CR Settings (1.4-1.55)**: 2.5-3.4% of days require stability pool activation

-This means that even in the most active configuration, the stability pool is only triggered on less than 3.5% of days, indicating relatively low operational overhead.
+This means that even in the most active configuration, the stability pool is only triggered on less than 3.5% of days.

 ## Parameter Analysis Heatmaps